Evelio Javier: May 1984 elections

-In 1984, Javier ran for a seat in the Batasang Pambansa to represent Antique's lone district, but lost.
+In 1984, Javier ran for a seat in the Regular Batasang Pambansa to represent Antique's lone district, but lost.
 He was known to be a crowd favorite wherein he won the hearts of the people of his province.
 Arturo Pacificador, a member of the Kilusang Bagong Lipunan (KBL) party, was his competition who was known to have a lot of powerful people who supported him.

 The heat of the competition between the two climaxed during the eve of the elections on May 13, 1984.
 Seven of Javier's supporters were killed in what came to be known as the Sibalom Bridge Massacre.
 This, along with the massive election fraud prompted Javier's filing of a protest at the Supreme Court.

 During the time of the elections, it was known that there were a lot of methods to compromise the voting results such as vote-buying and giving threats to voters.
 This did not only happen on the national level of elections, but also on the local elections.
 In the province of Antique, ballots of those who voted in the towns of Caluya, Cabate, Tibiao, Barbaza, Laua-an, and San Remigio were not placed in the boxes.

+Javier became the provincial chairman of UNIDO-Laban.
+Being a critic of the Marcos administration, he campaigned for his opponent Corazon Aquino and her running mate Salvador Laurel in the 1986 snap elections.

 After the counting of the ballots, Pacificador won as the assemblyman for Antique.
-However, Javier asked to rebuke the decision of the commission due to suspicions of compromising the results of the elections, which the Supreme Court eventually decided in his favor on September 22, 1986, seven months after his death.
+However, Javier asked to rebuke the decision of the commission due to suspicions of compromising the results of the elections, which the Supreme Court eventually decided in his favor on September 22, 1986, seven months after his death and six months after the end of the Regular Batasang Pambansa.